goat-community/goat/_docs/contribute_docs.md

 `git checkout gh-pages`

+If you receive an error message that this branch does not yet exist, visit the GitHub website, navigate to your repository and create a new branch called "gh-pages".

 #### 5. Make sure to have the newest file versions

 Before making any changes, it makes always sense to ensure your local repository is up to date with the upstream repository.